15th Annual Golden Apple Awards

 - One candidate from each school will be selected as a Golden Apple Award recipient.

 - Award recipients receive a Golden Apple, as well as gift certificates from local businesses.
 As a "Golden Apple" teacher, each recipient is eligible to receive a $1,000 Golden Apple Grant.
 Grants are awarded to eight candidates: three elementary, two middle, and two high school candidates of the public schools in Albemarle County and City of Charlottesville and CATEC, and one from the schools that are members of the VAIS.
 The grant award can be used for classroom materials or to support the recipients's continued professional development.
 Golden Apple Award winners are announced in May.

-Golden Apple Award recipients are invited to a reception in their honor on May 15, 2014, in The Rotunda at the University of Virginia.
-Grant recipients will be selected and announced at the ceremony.
+Golden Apple Award recipients are invited to a reception in their honor on May 12, 2016, in The Lane Auditorium at the County Office Building - McIntire.
+Golden Apple Grant recipients will be selected and announced at the ceremony.